Here’s how I think about my omni-channel marketing strategy: ^Picture a bike wheel.

 – Darr Gersovich, VP of Marketing at Ensighten

-Omni-channel marketing acknowledges that consumers have ready access to information and will move between devices and channels during the buyer journey.
-Omni-channel gives your audience a totally integrated and consistent brand experience, which elevates the best brands from the rest.
+An omni-channel marketing strategy acknowledges that consumers have ready access to information and will move between devices and channels during the buyer journey.
+Omni-channel gives your audience a totally integrated and consistent brand experience.
+Wherever they look for help, there you are.

 Whether you’re trying to convert, retain, or sell, omni-channel marketing allows you to develop and sustain meaningful and profitable customer relationships in a hands-off way.

-The benefit to the customer is clear, but what about to the business?
+The benefit to the customer is clear, but what about your business?

 Research shows companies that prioritize the customer experience generate 60% higher profits than their competitors.
-Marketers know that delivering the right message at the right time to the right person is the holy grail.
+Remember the mantra of inbound marketing: deliver the right content that brings people to you.

-Keep reading to learn the seven key steps to implementing an omni-channel strategy that will help you streamline your marketing and sales funnel, retain your best customers, and drive your ROI to new heights – all without reinventing the wheel.
+Keep reading to learn the seven key steps to implementing an omni-channel strategy that will help you streamline your marketing and sales funnel, retain your best customers, and drive your ROI to new heights.

 1) Create Buyer Personas